 For individuals who have gained high scholarly or artistic distinction in their fields, primarily engaged in clinical, creative, or professional practice, teaching or research, but whose effort profile or type of research or creativity differs from that of tenured faculty.
 It is a high honor that may be awarded by the President of the University on evidence of leadership and impact in the field after recommendation by a school committee and dean, and the University Committee on Appointments, Promotions and Tenure.
 It is equal in status and dignity with tenure though without the employment guarantees of tenure.
 It is differentiated from the clinical titles mentioned below.

-Professor of <discipline> (Clinical Scholar) – may be listed publicly as Professor of <discipline>; Professor of <discipline> (Clinical Educator); Artist in Residence; in the law school, Professor of Law.
+- Professor of <discipline> (Clinical Scholar) – may be listed publicly as Professor of <discipline>

 For individuals who have demonstrated excellence and effectiveness in the public practice of a field of expertise, and who are engaged primarily either in clinical practice, teaching or research, with reduced expectation in the other areas: Lecturer; Practitioner of <discipline>; Professor of <discipline> Practice; in the medical school, Clinical Professor of <discipline>